markstringer-dti/markstringer-dti.github.io/dti.md

 In such a book, you might expect to find methods for spotting potential issues that might make a project "impossible" as early as possible.
 You might then expect the book to go on to talk about what to do in these situations that seem impossible.
 How to make a project reasonable and deliverable and give it a chance of success.

-Finally, you might not be surprised if such a book also talked frankly about the things you might look for to satisfy yourself that a project is genuinely impossible and gave advice on what to do in such circumstances, to keep ourselves and the people around us financially, physically and psychologically safe, so that you can walk away from a lost cause and move on to succeed on other projects, ride into the sunset to fight another day.
+Finally, you might not be surprised if such a book also talked about the things you might look for to satisfy yourself that a project is genuinely impossible and gave advice on what to do in such circumstances, to keep ourselves and the people around us financially, physically and psychologically safe, so that you can walk away from a lost cause and move on to succeed on other projects, ride into the sunset to fight another day.

 If you're getting really demanding as a reader, you might also expect the book to talk about how deliver, not just on impossible projects, but also on impossible programmes, even in impossible organisations.
 Yes, if you're really demanding, you might want such a book to talk about how to deliver the impossible at scale.